tswfi/NewTekRS8/README.md

 ### fader leds

-TODO!
+Fader leds are bit positions 0 and 2.

-looks like the last two bits of `other buttons` is the top and bottom led for the slider
+1011 is lower led and 1110 is upper led

 # disco